 - 1. A display identifying different engine or lawn and garden equipment parts or a display showing the function of the various engine or lawn and garden equipment parts; OR - 2.
 A display identifying and explaining the function(s) of different special tools needed for small engine work; OR - 3.
 A display illustrating and providing the results of any one of experiments that are included in the project books.
 No complete engines, lawn tractors, tillers, or chainsaws are permitted for display.
 Maximum tri-fold size is 3' x 4' - 4611 Maintenance: Exhibit a display that illustrates either: - 1.
-Routine maintenance procedures: OR - 2.
+Routine maintenance procedures; OR - 2.
 Diagnosing and troubleshooting specific problems in an engine.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitting for display, using a maximum tri-fold size of 3' x 4' - Operation: Exhibit an operable small engine (no more than 20 HP) overhauled or rebuilt by the mbmer.
 Include maintenance schedule for the engine and a brief description of steps taken by the member overhauling or rebuilding the engine.
 Maximum tri-fold size is 3' x 4'.
 Engine should contain no fuel in tank or carburetor.
-Alternative ENERGY (A form of energy derived from a natural source, such as the sun, geothermal, wind, tides or waves).